 He liked knowing that he had a good reputation.
 That he was seen as a good hand, a hard worker, someone reliable and dependable, meant a lot to him.
 He liked knowing that he was a cowboy again even if it was only until this boss comes over to tell the boys that he was letting some of the hands go because of the "economy".

 Even though it was Christmas Eve, he felt good about working hard and knowing that he was taking a few bucks home to his wife who just gave birth to their daughter in early November.
 The boss paid him for the week and he knew he could spend those needed dollars on presents, but they needed food and clothing more than Christmas presents.

 The years would grow harder still.
 He knew that he would take any job as long as it was honest work.
-He knew jobs were few and the bread lines seemed longer everyday.
-His attitude of taking whatever job that came along made all the difference with surviving the tough days of the Great Depression.
+He knew jobs were few and the bread lines seemed longer every day.
+His attitude of taking whatever job that came along made all the difference in surviving the tough days of the Great Depression.